FXBZ-research/METS-Algorithm/README.md

 Two independent Python models are provided for reproducing the mathematical formulations and solver integrations described in the paper:

 File	Description
 GrVRP_PCAFS_MILP.py — Implements the MILP formulation of the GrVRP-PCAFS for direct use with Hexaly (a general-purpose global optimization solver).
-This version closely follows the mathematical formulation presented in Appendix D of the manuscript.
-GrVRP_PCAFS_HEXALY.py — Implements the Hexaly-preferred formulation, leveraging Hexaly’s native modeling features (sets, lists and arrays).
+GrVRP_PCAFS_HEXALY.py — Implements the Hexaly formulation, leveraging Hexaly’s native modeling features (sets, lists and arrays).
 This version follows the solver-recommended modeling practices for routing problems.

 ## 🔧 Running the models
 Both scripts run independently on .mat instance files:

-1. **Run the Hexaly-preferred formulation**
+1. **Run the Hexaly formulation**
    ```bash
    cmd = [sys.executable, "GrVRP_PCAFS_HEXALY.py", "--mat_file", mat_path, "--time_limit", str(time_limit)]